Canada job growth slows as shutdowns bite, but analysts see signs of resilience

 Full-time employment rose by 69,100 jobs while part-time employment was up by 14,500 positions.

-The data will have little impact at the Bank of Canada, which says interest rates are set to stay at record lows until some time in 2023.
+The data will have little impact at the Bank of Canada, which says interest rates will stay at record lows until some time in 2023.

 “The low-hanging fruit has been picked in terms of Canada’s job recovery and we’re transitioning to a much cooler environment.
-But we’re still on the positive side of the ledger so far,” said Derek Holt, vice president of capital markets economics at Scotiabank.
+But we’re still on the positive side of the ledger,” said Derek Holt, vice president of capital markets economics at Scotiabank.

-Additional reporting by Jeff Lewis, Fergal Smith and Moira Warburton in Toronto; Editing by Chizu Nomiyama and Andrea Ricci
+Additional reporting by Jeff Lewis, Fergal Smith and Moira Warburton in Toronto; Editing by Chizu Nomiyama, Andrea Ricci and Alison Williams

 Our Standards: The Thomson Reuters Trust Principles.